lrstanley/marill/README.md

    * Ability to test cPanel based servers, Apache, Nginx (coming soon!), and others! (any can be scanned with `--domains`)
    * Flexible testing system.
 You can even write your own tests!
 Load them from a URL in JSON format, or from a directory! (see [marill/tests](https://github.com/Liamraystanley/marill/tree/master/tests))

+## Limitations

+There are a few limitations with Marill, due to how the utility was developed.
+Marill was meant to be lightweight, and portable.
+This means it cannot work exactly like a normal browser.
+Below are a few examples:

+   * Marill currently isn't able to take a screenshot of the site.
+However, there many other external resources for this. (usecase: pixel-by-pixel comparison -- easily tell if CSS is broken)
+   * Marill can't execute Javascript.
+If your site is heavy on Javascript, this tool may not be best suited. (there are some sites which rely heavily on Javascript. (however not frequently do sites Javascript break during a migration or move, unless a resource fails to load, which Marill should) catch)
+   * Marill cannot and will not load certain resources.
+E.g. videos, iframes, embeds, ftp links, etc. This would make crawling the site very complex and convoluted. (however, embed plugins within things like wordpress could possibly be caught, if a test were to be written to search for bad tags)
+   * Marill cannot search through webserver, PHP, or other misc. logs to determine what the issue issue.
+This will likely never change, because adding this functionality would make the utility fragile and clunky.
+If there is an error, you should be able to find out what is causing it.

 ## How does it work?

 The general idea is that you place Marill on the server you would like to test.
 Marill by default will then figure out the list of domains that server is hosting.
 Marill will then begin to act much like a browser, crawling each site (and all resources like images/css/javascript/etc if `--assets` is used).
 It will then pass each resource it fetches through the list of builtin, or external tests.
 Each domain is given a starting score of 10, and each test has a pre-defined weight.
 If the test matches, that score is applied to the main score.
 If the score falls below the minimum configured score, it is considered failed.